 By Xander Snyder

-At Reconsider one of our principles is stating upfront any potential biases Erik or I think we may have.
-This is because we both believe that most research on cognitive biases show that no one is capable of true objectivity.
-Recognizing this, the best we can do to contribute to the search for a better understanding of reality is to be honest about how we think about things.
-This way, others can scrutinize our the way we think to see if there’s something we’re missing.
-We don’t claim that we’ll catch all or even most of these, but we reason that when we do you deserve to understand these systematic tendencies in our thought processes.
+At ReConsider one of our principles is stating upfront any potential biases Erik or I think we may have.
+This is because we believe that most research on bias shows that no one is capable of true objectivity.
+Recognizing this, the best we can do to try to search for a better understanding of reality and to be honest about how we think about things.
+This way, others can scrutinize the way we think to see if there’s something we’re missing.
+We don’t claim that we’ll catch all or even most of these.
+But we reason that when we do you deserve to understand our thought processes.
 So, today I’m focusing on my own bias in terms of the way I think about foreign policy.

-When it comes to foreign policy analysis I believe I have awareness of how I think about how things work.
-Again, this is not a reflection on my thoughts about how things should work, let alone what’s right or wrong, but rather which systems of thought best describe and predict world events.
+When it comes to foreign policy analysis I believe I am aware of how I think about how things work.
+Again, this is not a reflection on my thoughts about how things should work, let alone what’s right or wrong.
+Rather, it is about which systems of thought best describe and predict world events.

-The way I think about international events is most clearly outlined by the discussion of neoclassical realism in Gideon Rose’s 1998 paper Neoclassical Realism and Theories of Foreign Policy.
-Neoclassical realism is distinct from other forms of realism, which are sometimes lumped incorrectly into a single category and pejoratively referred to as realpolitik.
+The way I think about international events is most clearly outlined in Gideon Rose’s 1998 paper Neoclassical Realism and Theories of Foreign Policy discussion on neoclassical realism.
+Neoclassical realism is distinct from other forms of realism, which are sometimes lumped incorrectly into a single category and called realpolitik.

 Much of this article will be a summary of and reflection on themes discussed in greater length in Rose’s paper.